bhabishya999/EmployeeRecordHandlingSystem/README.md

       -> php artisan migrate
       -> php artisan db:seed

-If you use Windows operating system then you have to first set up hosts which can be done by running Notepad as a administrator.
+Incase of Windows operating system first set up hosts which can be done by running Notepad as a administrator.
 After running notepad as a administrator select option->File->Open->system32->drivers->etc folder.
-If you see hosts file in etc folder then everything is ok but if you don't see any hosts file in etc folder then  add /hosts in the path section after C:\Windows\System32\drivers\etc where hosts file will get opened in notepad and add 127.0.1.1 talent.local inside hosts file and save it.
+If you see hosts file in etc folder then everything is ok but if you don't see any hosts file in etc folder then type /hosts in the path section after C:\Windows\System32\drivers\etc where hosts file will get opened in notepad and add 127.0.1.1 talent.local inside hosts file and save it.
 Hereafter run following commands in the terminal one after another which are mentioned below:

 => docker compose build